The HI covering fraction of Lyman Limit Systems in FIRE haloes: METHODOLOGY

 We use the snapshots corresponding to $z = 0, 1, 2, 2.5, 3, 4, 5, 6$ from the \fb{} simulation for our study.
 In order to obtain covering fractions, we compute column density maps by depositing particle densities from the simulated cube onto a uniform grid using the \texttt{smooth} and \texttt{tipgrid} algorithms.
 For each particle, \texttt{smooth} calculates a smoothing length specified as half the distance to its $n^{\mathrm{th}}$ neighbour particle.
 We set $n = 10$ for this work.
 We note that lower values of $n$ translate into higher particle noise but allow us to better resolve small structures.
 Following this, we subdivide our simulated box into 20 equally spaced slabs (of thickness $\sim$1.1 cMpc), along each of the 3 spatial directions.
 The \texttt{tipgrid} algorithm then interpolates particles within the same slab onto a two-dimensional grid, by distributing the mass using a spherically-symmetric kernel according to the aforementioned smoothing lengths.
 We chose a grid resolution of 32768$^2$ pixels, such that individual pixels resolve roughly 0.68 ckpc.
 This choice ensures we can observe the finer details in the structures formed in the simulation.

 We identify simulated haloes and recover their main properties using the \textsf{AMIGA} Halo Finder \citep[AHF;][]{2004MNRAS.351..399G, 2009ApJS..182..608K}.
-We include all haloes with at least 300 dark matter particles in our analysis.
+We include all haloes with at least 168 dark matter particles in our analysis.
 This means that all AHF haloes with roughly $M_{\mathrm{vir}} \gtrsim 10^{7.75} M_{\sun}$ are included, which enables us to study the behaviour for much smaller structures and masses than done in previous works.
 The virial mass ($M_{\mathrm{vir}}$) and virial radius ($\vir$) of dark matter haloes are computed following the virial overdensity definition outlined in \citet{1998ApJ...495...80B}.
 Using the AHF particle files, we identify haloes by their center and virial radius and distinguish between ‘main haloes' and ‘sub-haloes'.
 In this work, the term `sub-haloes' refers to dark matter haloes that are nested within another dark matter halo.
 All other haloes identified by AHF are `main haloes'.
+For sub-haloes, the virial radius $\vir$ reported by AHF and used throughout this work refers to the smaller of the virial and tidal radius \citep[see, e.g.,][]{vdbosch+2018}.
+In particular, the tidal radius is significantly smaller than the virial radius for sub-haloes close to the center of the host main halo.

 There are roughly 96000 haloes at redshift $z=6$, growing to a peak of 160000 haloes at redshift $z=2$ and finally 130000 at $z=0$.
 The main-to-sub proportion evolves from 95\%-5\% at $z=6$ to 80\%-20\% at $z=0$.
 This selection offers a statistically sound sample of covering fractions for all halo masses below some redshift-dependent higher-mass of $M_{\mathrm{vir}} \sim 10^{11} M_{\sun}$ at redshift $z=6$, up to $M_{\mathrm{vir}} \sim 10^{13} M_{\sun}$ at redshift $z=0$.